Rekha: Occasional work; hiatus (2007–present)

 In 2007, she once again portrayed a courtesan in Goutam Ghose's Yatra.
 Unlike the initial success she experienced in playing such roles in the early stages of her career, this time the film failed to do well.
 In 2010, Rekha was awarded the Padma Shri, the 4th highest civilian award given by the Government of India.

-Rekha has also been nominated as a Rajya Sabha member in 2012.
-Her tenure ended in 2018.

 Rekha starred in the 2010 film Sadiyaan alongside Hema Malini and Rishi Kapoor.
 The film marked the debut of Shatrughan Sinha's son Luv Sinha.
 The film failed to do well at the box office.

-In 2014, Rekha was working on Abhishek Kapoor's Fitoor, but left the film due to unknown reasons and later Tabu was signed as her replacement.
+In 2014, Rekha was working on Abhishek Kapoor's Fitoor, but left the film for unknown reasons and later Tabu was signed as her replacement.
 In 2014 she also worked in Super Nani released on Diwali (24 October).
 Super Nani was a family drama, in which the grandmother (Rekha) is unappreciated by her children and husband, Randhir Kapoor.
 Her grandson, Sharman Joshi convinces her to change.
 The grandmother 'transforms' herself into a glamorous model.

-In 2015, she appeared in R. Balki's Shamitabh, where she played herself.
+In 2015, she appeared in R. Balki's Shamitabh, playing herself.

 Personal life and off-screen work

 In 1990, Rekha married Delhi-based industrialist Mukesh Aggarwal.
 Aggarwal was a self-made entrepreneur and owner of the kitchenware brand Hotline.
 He is believed to have had a long-standing struggle with depression and according to Rekha's biographers, she only found out about his mental health after marriage.
 He was introduced to Rekha through a mutual friend and fashion designer Bina Ramani who termed him Rekha's 'crazy fan'.
-Their marriage took place on 4 March 1990, and a few months later—while she was in London—he committed suicide, after several previous attempts, leaving a note, "Don't blame anyone".
+Their marriage took place on 4 March 1990, and a few months later—while she was in London—he died by suicide, after several previous attempts, leaving a note, "Don't blame anyone".
 She was pilloried by the press at that time, a period which one journalist termed as "the deepest trough in her life."
 Bhawana Somaaya observed the period speaking of "a strong anti-wave against the actress — some called her a witch, some a murderess," but added that soon "Rekha came out of the eclipse once again unblemished!"

-She was rumoured to have been married to actor Vinod Mehra in 1973, but in a 2004 television interview with Simi Garewal she denied being married to Mehra referring to him as a "well-wisher".
+She was rumoured to have been married to actor Vinod Mehra in 1973, but in a 2004 television interview with Simi Garewal she denied ever being married to Mehra, referring to him as a "well-wisher" and a close friend.
 Rekha currently lives in her Bandra home in Mumbai.

-She was also famously rumoured to have been in a relationship with Amitabh Bachchan, who was married, after they first acted together in Do Anjaane, and later in Silsila.
+She was also famously rumoured to have been in a relationship with Amitabh Bachchan, who was married, after they first acted together in Do Anjaane.
+The last film they starred in together was Silsila.